 It was not until after my father passed that I truly realized the roots & depth of my art journey and what my path was meant to be.
 Only wish this was discovered when he was alive.

-Growing up in Indiana, we took long "scenic drives" (gas was $.50 a gallon).
-My father would "torture" us with trivia questions like "who painted with dots?" or "I wonder who painted ballerinas" or "can you name the Renaissance Painters".
-The questions were endless as were the miles of cornfields we drove by.
+Growing up in Indiana, we took long "scenic drives."
+My father would spend hours daily quizzing us with trivia questions, like "Who painted with dots?" or "I wonder who painted ballerinas," or "Can you name the Renaissance Painters?"
+The trivia was endless as were the miles of cornfields we drove by.
 Little did I know the seed was planted.

-I graduated from Hand high school with an art scholarship to Endicott College.
-My mom went there and I was given the best gift of all...I learned from her art professor, Professor Broudo.
-He was my art angel.
-He took me under his wings & guided me like no other.
-I remember waking up at 6am, running to the art building to see if my pottery had come out of the kiln.
-He was just standing at the door, arms crossed, and nodding...."now that's an inspired artist."
-Weekends were spent either painting the ocean scenes, taking a train into Boston & visiting the art museums or making pottery & talking art with Professor Broudo.
+From there, we moved to Connecticut–new art museums and more historical sites!
+Art continued filling my life.
+I lived in the art department at Hand High School in Madison.
+My teachers embraced my passion and encouraged me to think outside of the box.
+Lunch was spent in the art room.
+The seed is growing.
+I graduated from Hand High School with an art scholarship to Endicott College.
+I was lucky enough to be taught by Professor Broudo, my art angel.
+He took me under his wings and guided me like no other.
+I remember waking up at 6:00 AM, running to the art building to see if my pottery had come out of the kiln.
+He was standing at the door, arms crossed, and nodding...."now that's an inspired artist."
+Weekends were spent either painting the ocean scenes of Gloucester, taking a train into Boston and visiting the art museums, or making pottery and talking about art with Professor Broudo.
 Leaves are forming.

 The trivia car rides and visits to the museums continue.
 I laugh when I hear my kids moan when I ask them,

 "I wonder who painted ballerinas?"
 I think of my Dad, and I know that he is very proud.